khushijain21/scene_interpretation/README.md

 ## Installation

 The code can be directly used on google colab.

+OR

 Before running it locally on Jupyter, please ensure the installation of following Python libraries: